Social Work (SW)

 Prerequisite(s): Admission into the BSW program

 Presents major theoretical concepts about human development and environmental factors influencing development from the social and behavioral sciences and their applications to micro, mezzo, and macro social work practice.
 Explores intersectionality and how diversity shapes human experience and identity development.
-Focuses on the first half of the life cycle, the prenatal period through adolescence.
+Focuses on the first part of the life cycle, the prenatal period through childhood.

 Presents major theoretical concepts about human development and environmental factors influencing development from the social and behavioral sciences and their applications to micro, mezzo, and macro social work practice.
 Explores intersectionality and how diversity shapes human experience and identity development.
-Focuses on the first half of the life cycle, the prenatal period through adolescence.
+Focuses on the first part of the life cycle, the prenatal period through childhood.

 Presents selected topic in Social Work and will vary each semester.
 Approaches subjects from a cross-disciplinary perspective.
 Requires a project demonstrating competency in the specific topic.
 May be repeated for nine credits toward graduation.